[2024 Graduates] New Graduate's Experience of Passing the AWS Cloud Practitioner Exam [Shikoku Office]

 You will now be presented with two options for how to take the exam

-You may be torn between these two options, but for reference, I will tell you my choice.
+You might be struggling to decide between these two options, so for reference, let me share my choice.

-I chose to take the test at a "test center."
+I chose to take the exam at a "test center."
 I

-Personally, I find it much easier to take the exam at a test center.
+Personally, I find taking the exam at a test center overwhelmingly easier.

-Unless you have a strong preference, I recommend taking the exam at a test center.
+Unless you have a strong preference otherwise, I recommend taking the exam at a test center.

-I also highly recommend taking the test at a testing center, as it helps you to prepare mentally for the next exam.
-This
+Furthermore, I highly recommend taking the exam at a test center because it makes it easier to mentally prepare for the next exam.

 3-2: Last Struggle